derrickCos/self_driving/README.md

 The probability from the previous location will be added to the probability sensed at the new location after motion = CONVOLUTION

 Localization alternates between cycle of SENSE and MOVE.
-MOVE will LOSE information becauuse robot motion is always uncertain SENSE wll GAIN information because robot checks its surroundings.
+MOVE will LOSE information becauuse robot motion is always uncertain.
+SENSE will GAIN information because robot checks its surroundings.
 CONVOLUTION from new measurement / SENSE then happens between the probability before and after move to create a better POSTERIOR
 POSTERIOR will have  REDUCED uncertainty at every locations which means:

 	1. true postiive location probablity to be higher than the previous
 	2. true negative location lower than previous (negative refers to where doors are located but robot is not there)

 # 1-D Kalman Filter: